 5. Check the floors.

 Stepping on dirt and grime all day is something that is hard for me to handle.
 Vacuuming is always something I’ve liked to do and if there was one cleaning job I don’t mind not handing off, it’s this one.
+We’ve got a fantastic vacuum cleaner so it doesn’t take me long to do.
 Even so, with four kids I just can’t keep up with their crumbs and debris (how do they leave so much in their wake?!).
 For the last year or so, I’ve loved our Roomba robot vacuum.
 While it’s not a deep clean, it definitely keeps the crumbs at bay and we can just let it do it’s thing.
 I find that by spending just a few minutes a day on the floors, whether it’s with a robot, or a quick sweep or even a simple mop (something else my kids love to do and can help with now that a couple of them are a little older, yay!), definitely keeps the overall look of the house more presentable.

 According to a recent study from Merry Maids, 70% of moms surveyed say their definition of a clean home is less stringent since having kids… hello, hand raised!
 While being a mom definitely brings joy, it also means constant messes and less free time, which naturally causes priorities to shift.
 Since most moms (81%) claim responsibility for keeping the home clean, the everyday cleanliness of the home can take a back seat to our other priorities (kids!!).